hemanthk04/hemanthk04/README.md

-- 👀 I’m interested in web development & UI/UX Design
+- 👀 I’m interested in Development & UI/UX Design
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Development
-- 🤝 I’m looking to collaborate on UI/UX or Frontend related projects
+- 🤝 I’m looking to collaborate on UI/UX / Development / AI related projects
-- 📫 You can reach me at hkapalavai@gmail.com or at my linked-in handle
+- 📫 You can reach me at hkapalavai@gmail.com or at my linkedin handle
 - ⚡ Fun fact: I'm also a photographer & graphic designer
 <!---
 hemanthk04/hemanthk04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.